 In more serious cases, it may cause stiffness, uncoordinated movement, seizures and coma.
 Death results from problems with heart rhythm or failure of the respiratory system.

-Similar symptoms appear if your dog has consumed grapes, with the addition of:
+Similar symptoms can appear if your dog has consumed grapes:

 - Loss of appetite